cuts009/projectSOLOMON/README.md

     Tongue - Deliver Output (Text to Speech)

-4th Package included in Repo is Skills, at this time it is currently a placeholder for possible exicutible Skills.
+4th Package included in Repo is Skills, at this time it is currently a placeholder for possible executable Skills.